 Once the list is finalized, screening questions are sent to each program contact to:

 - Ensure the program has a manual and/or offers training.

 - Establish the legitimacy of the contact’s relationship to the program (i.e., developer or authorized by developer).

 - Obtain the contact’s willingness to fill out a detailed questionnaire about the program.

 After the program passes the screening process, a questionnaire is sent out to the program representative to be completed.
 In addition to the information provided by the program, the CEBC staff also conducts a literature search on each program to obtain any published, peer-reviewed research..

 How is the Program Information Processed?

 For the programs where the program representative completed the questionnaire, CEBC staff reviews and edits what is now considered the program outline.
 The program representative is contacted for any needed clarification.
-Published, peer-reviewed articles (i.e., research evidence) that report the outcomes of a research study are summarized and added to the program outline.
+Published, peer-reviewed articles (i.e., research evidence) that describe a research study in detail (e.g., design, methodology, measures, etc.) and report the outcomes are summarized and added to the program outline.

 What Determines Whether a Program Can Be Rated on the CEBC Scientific Rating Scale?